Posts

 Dynamic Memory Allocation + Pointers

-Pointers - stores address of variable int *a = &b --> a is pointer pointing to address of b --> use *a to access b int &a = b --> a is alias to b --> both a and b have same address => use a to access b arr [ 3 ] = { 5 , 10 , 20 }; *arr --> 5 but *(arr + 1) --> 10 for 2-D array -> *(*arr + 1) --> arr[0][1] and *(*(arr + 1)) --> arr[1][0] Dereferencing - Retrieve data contained at memory location where the pointer points void pointers give great flexibility as can point to any data type.
-But to dereference => first transform it into some other data type Memory Leak - When user forgets to deallocate memory for future use m = malloc ( 5 ); m = NULL ; → allocate 5-byte memory from heap and store address in pointer m → but now program has lost this address bcz no pointer points to it anymore → this memory can't be accessed or freed for lifetime of program Dangling Pointer - When delete pt...
+Pointers Pointer — stores the address of a variable int *a = &b → a is a pointer to the address of b → use *a to access b int &a = b → a is alias (reference) to b → both share the same address → use a to access b arr [ 3 ] = { 5 , 10 , 20 }; // *arr → 5 // *(arr + 1) → 10 // For 2-D array: *(*arr + 1) → arr[0][1] *(*(arr + 1)) → arr[1][0] Dereferencing Retrieve the data stored at the memory location a pointer points to.
+Void pointers give great flexibility — they can point to any data type.
+But to dereference → first cast it to a concrete data type.
+Memory Leak When a program forgets to deallocate memory, making it unavailable for future use. m = malloc ( 5 ); m = NULL ; // Allocates 5 bytes on heap → stores address in pointer m // Sets m = NULL → program loses that address // No pointer refers to that memory anymore // → Cannot be accessed or freed for the lifetime of the program Dangling Pointer d...

 DSA Trees + Heap